 Day 1/Thu: Departing for Beijing

 Your China adventure begins with transpacific flight departing from a city of your choice.
+The international airfare is not included.
 You’ll lose a day upon crossing the International Date Line.

 Day 2/Fri: Arrival in Beijing